StL3wi/CalendarRacingService/README.md

 There used to be a version with SQL, but I have since moved to using JSON files for the events as I found it might be easier for each user to work with.

 # Future Features

-- Future Admin DM Commands;
+## Admin DM Commands
-	1) !EndAll - Ends all events
+- `!EndAll` - Ends all events
-	2) !CloseAll - closes all open threads
+- `!CloseAll` - Closes all open threads
-	3) !AddEvent - Adds event to the google calendar
+- `!AddEvent` - Adds event to the Google Calendar
-	4) !RemoveEvent - Removes event from the google calendar
+- `!RemoveEvent` - Removes event from the Google Calendar
-	5) !EditEvent - Edits event in the google calendar
+- `!EditEvent` - Edits event in the Google Calendar

-- Future Admin commands;
+## Admin Commands
-	1) !end - Ends the current event
+- `!end` - Ends the current event
-	2) !close - closes the current thread
+- `!close` - Closes the current thread
-	*These are in the work as of 5/12*
+  - *These are in the works as of 5/12*

-- Future User Commands;
+## User Commands
-	1) !Info - Returns information about the event
+- `!Info` - Returns information about the event
-	2) !IntrestedAll - adds the user to the config.json file under the TaggedUsers list to always be tagged in all future events 2a) The bot will return a message confirming the users dicision, as this may be alot of pings 2b) !NotIntrestedAll - removes the user from the config.json file under the TaggedUsers list to always be tagged in all future events
+- `!IntrestedAll` - Adds the user to the config.json file under the TaggedUsers list to always be tagged in all future events
+  - The bot will return a message confirming the user's decision, as this may be a lot of pings
+- `!NotIntrestedAll` - Removes the user from the config.json file under the TaggedUsers list to always be tagged in all future events
-	3) !Upcoming - returns a list of all upcoming events (Range will be set in the config.json file)
+- `!Upcoming` - Returns a list of all upcoming events (Range will be set in the config.json file)

-- Future improvements;
+## Future Improvements
-	1) improve and implement serilog logging
+- Improve and implement Serilog logging
-	2) Improve and implement the console to be more user friendly
+- Improve and implement the console to be more user friendly

-- Future general use features;
+## General Use Features
-	1) Debug mode - adds more debugging to the console.
+- **Debug Mode** - Adds more debugging to the console.
 Saves all logs to a file, and allows the user to test features on a different server
-	2) ResetOnRestart - the bot will delete all json files for the calendar events and start fresh
+- **ResetOnRestart** - The bot will delete all JSON files for the calendar events and start fresh
-	3) DebugLogging - the bot will will log extra events to the console and to a file.
+- **DebugLogging** - The bot will log extra events to the console and to a file

 ## Feature List